|Funding Program:||Northern Australia Roads Program

 The project will provide the following benefits:

-The Australian Government has committed up to $20 million towards this $25 million project.
+The Australian Government committed $20 million towards this $25 million project.

 Disclaimer: The material contained in this site is made available